Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Effective field theory interpretation

 The 95\% confidence intervals on the Wilson coefficients in the dimension-eight effective field theory are shown in Table~\ref{tab:dim8}.
 For each Wilson coefficient, confidence intervals are shown when including or excluding the pure dimension-eight contribution in the theoretical prediction.
 In all cases, the Wilson coefficients are consistent with zero.
 The Wilson coefficients associated with the $\mathcal{O}_{\textrm{T,0}}$ and $\mathcal{O}_{\textrm{T,1}}$ operators are the most tightly constrained.
 Furthermore, the constraints obtained with the pure dimension-eight contribution included in the theoretical prediction are more stringent than those obtained with only the interference contribution included in the theoretical calculation.
 This means that the limits are only valid if higher-order terms in the EFT expansion do not contribute significantly. \FloatBarrier

 Constraints are also placed on each Wilson coefficient after restricting the interference- and pure dimension-eight- contributions to have $\mfl<E_c$, where $E_c$ is a cut-off that prevents unitarity being violated at large energy scales.
 The dependence of the 95\% confidence intervals on the value of $E_c$ is shown in Figure~\ref{fig:clipping} for the $\mathcal{O}_{\textrm{T,0}}$ and $\mathcal{O}_{\textrm{T,1}}$ operators.
 The 95\% confidence intervals degrade by a factor of 4--5 when the energy scale cut off is reduced from $E_c=\infty$ to $E_c=1$~\TeV.
-A similar trend is seen for the other operators.
+A similar trend is seen for the other operators and shown in the Appendix.
+Unitarity bounds are also shown in Figure ~\ref{fig:clipping}, to indicate the consistency between the 95\% confidence intervals and the partial-wave unitarity considerations for vector boson scattering processes~\cite{Almeida:2020ylr,}.